Bootstrapping a multi-host NixOS configuration using flakes and home manager

 Flakes support is still experimental so needs to be explicitly enabled.
 Add

-just after the imports definition.
+this to configuration.nix just after the imports definition.

 # Enable nix flakes